Williamsville, New York: Landmarks

 Williamsville has several parks.
 Glen Park, 10 acre (the site of an amusement park in the 1940s and 1950s), offers views of Ellicott Creek as it falls over the Onondaga Escarpment, forming the 27 ft Glen Falls; Island Park has a large pavilion and is the site of Old Home Days and the Taste of Williamsville events during the summer.

 There are 34 sites in Williamsville designated as landmarks by the village's Historic Preservation Commission The Williamsville Christian Church and the Williamsville Water Mill Complex are listed on the National Register of Historic Places.

 Festival

 The main festival in Williamsville is Old Home Days and there also is the Taste of Williamsville.
 During the summer there is Music on Main, a musical festival hosted by several businesses on Main Street where local bands play on street corners during various days.

 Parks and recreation

 Recreational facilities in town include a rollerskating rink and the 1.5 mi Lehigh Memory Trail.

 Education

-Children of school age may attend public schools within the Williamsville Central School District, whose boundaries cover the entire village as well as much of the adjacent unincorporated Town of Amherst.
+Children of school age may attend public schools within the Williamsville Central School District, whose boundaries cover the entire village as well as much of the adjacent unincorporated Town of Amherst and parts of other towns.

 Williamsville Central operates six elementary (grades K-4), four middle (5-8), and three high (9-12) schools.
 Of those, Village of Williamsville children are districted to Forest Elementary, Mill Middle, and Williamsville South High School.

-The private schools of Williamsville include Saints Peter and Paul, as well as Christian Central Academy.
+The private schools of Williamsville include Saints Peter and Paul (Roman Catholic Diocese of Buffalo), as well as Christian Central Academy.